Connecting Perl on UNIX or Linux to Microsoft SQL Server

 1. Perl

 We used Perl 5.8, but you only need the minimum version required by the DBI and DBD::ODBC modules, which is currently 5.6.
-Use perl --version to see what version of Perl you have installed.
+Use perl --version to find out what version of Perl you have installed.

 2. DBI module

 We used DBI 1.45 and DBI 1.607, but the samples in this tutorial should work with anything after 1.40.
-To see if you have a recent enough version of DBI installed, run:
+To find out if you have a recent enough version of DBI installed, run:

 perl -e 'use DBI 1.40;'